AMAN-9608/CS7641_ML/readme.md

 We also use early stopping method to prevent overfitting.
 The criteria to conduct the early stopping is validation F1 score.

+#### Supervised Classification : Using PCA components

+In addition to our unsupervised learning approach (k-means), we intend to apply PCA to the dataset with the intent of using more supervised learning approaches.
+Using PCA allows us to use some of the standard algorithms that otherwise would be intractable with large images that contain several thousand input pixels.
+We select the first 100 principal components, maintaining 85.99% of variance, for this approach.
+We will use Support Vector Machine Classifier (SVM), Random Forest Classifier (RF) and Logistic Regression and use 5-fold cross validation to tune the hyperparameters and optimize the models.

 ### Results

 #### Supervised Approach